In the Tall Grass (film): Plot

-The group spots a building in the distance.
-Becky receives a phone call from someone warning them not to keep making the same "mistake".
-The grass seemingly enters Becky's uterus, and she passes out, only to be revived by Ross, who then reunites with Tobin and says he'll show them out.
-Ross leads them to the rock where they are confronted by Natalie, she warns them not to touch the rock.
-Then, she claims she saw Becky's corpse earlier.
-Natalie warns that Ross is dangerous, and the others decide to leave.
-Travis attacks Ross who then breaks his arm and crushes Natalie's head.
-Ross claims the rock showed him the truth and the way out, but he doesn't want to leave.
+Later, the group spots a building in the distance.
+Becky receives a call from someone warning them not to keep making the same "mistake".
+The grass seemingly enters Becky's uterus, and she passes out, only to be revived by Ross, who then reunites with Tobin and says that he will show them out.
+Ross leads them to the rock, where Natalie confronts them.
+She warns them not to touch the rock, and that Ross is dangerous, telling the others to leave.
+Travis attacks Ross who then dislocates his arm and crushes Natalie's head.
+Ross claims that the rock showed him the truth and the way out, but he does not want to leave.